Bayomi/SmartJack/README.md

 ### Description

-Black Jack game online or single-player, using sockets, queues and json manipulation libraries for Java.
+A Black Jack game which can be played online or single-player, using sockets, queues and json manipulation libraries for Java.

 ### Links